Frequently Asked Questions

 No. All patients admitted to GUH Medicine have a designated attending of record.
 The vast majority of these patients (over 98%) are admitted to full-time, on site faculty.
 Nearly 100% of the resident-managed patients (teaching service) are admitted to our full-time hospitalist service, and are essentially “service” patients.
 For every patient on the Medicine teaching service, the residents are the primary caretakers, manage the medical issues, have a high level of autonomy with appropriate supervision, and communicate with the attending physician (Georgetown is considered a “resident-run” hospital).

-Although Washington, DC is not considered cheap, most residents choose to live in less expensive areas within a few miles of DC (Arlington, VA / Rosslyn – just over Key Bridge / suburban Maryland) – these areas are easily accessible to Georgetown and all affiliates and significantly reduce housing costs.
+The opportunity to live in the Capital of the Free World is one that should not be missed.
+Living in DC is amazing.
+Although Washington, DC is not considered cheap, it is more than possible to live here on a resident salary.
+Many residents choose to live in less expensive areas within a few miles of DC (Arlington, VA / Rosslyn – just over Key Bridge / suburban Maryland) – these areas are easily accessible to Georgetown and all affiliates and significantly reduce housing costs.

-Almost all of our residents do have a car and it is the easiest way around the DC metro area.
+Almost all of our residents do have a car.
+It is the easiest way to get around the DC metro area.
+Residents often work at hours where there is less traffic.
 Driving distances between our hospitals are no more than 12 miles.
 Nonetheless, with determination and a good understanding of the public transportation system, and utilizing the numerous hospital shuttles available to you, it is possible to navigate the residency program without a vehicle.